devichs/BudgetApp/README.md

 ## ToDo:
 1. Build out an OCR to text capability to scan receipts and load into the app.
 2. Add report building and visualization processes.
+3. AI to generate expense categories on the fly and per transaction.